 We are so lucky to have recently enhanced our outdoor areas with thanks to a National Lottery grant and we make sure that we use the outdoors as much as we can!
-Reception, Year 1 and Year 2 have specific and focussed forest school sessions.
+Reception, Year 1 and Year 2 have specific and focused forest school sessions.

-All teachers enjoy using the outdoor areas wherever possible and we incorporate this in our planning: Using our story circle for sharing a book, using our staging for French role play or drama in literacy lessons, using our forest area for story settings, using our pond and vegetable garden for focussed science session and using our natural environment for art inspiration are just some examples of what happens in a typical week!
+All teachers enjoy using the outdoor areas wherever possible and we incorporate this in our planning: Using our story circle for sharing a book, using our staging for French role play or drama in literacy lessons, using our forest area for story settings, using our pond and vegetable garden for focused science session and using our natural environment for art inspiration are just some examples of what happens in a typical week!

 Romsley is full of natural beauty and we make sure that we pay visits to local woodland areas and places of natural interest as well as walks around our village when it links with our learning.